U.S. flag

 1. Wash hands and then rinse vegetables before getting started.

-4. Drain barley in a colander and set aside.
+4. Drain the barley in a colander and set aside.

-5. In a large pot over medium-high heat, heat oil.
+5. In a large pot, heat oil over medium-high heat.

-9. Add spices then reduce heat to low and cover for 15 minutes.
+9. Add the salt, cayenne pepper, oregano, and black pepper.
+Stir well, then reduce heat to low and cover.
+Let simmer for 15 minutes.

 Notes